 About the service dog vest.

-Service dog vests should only be worn by certified service dogs.
+Certified service dogs should only wear service dog vests.
 That is because these vests carry with them certain benefits that ought to be earned by service dog training.

 For example, service dogs are usually automatically allowed on planes with their human companions, and they are also (sometimes actually by law) allowed to enter shops and other public spaces that are designated ‘no dogs allowed – except service dogs’.